The Canal des 2 mers, between Bordeaux and Toulouse

 - Moissac

-Check in at your hotel in the city center.
-Depending on your arrival time, you can plan some visits during the day (Cité du Vin, Bassin des Lumières, Bordeaux Quays, etc.).
+Check-in at the hotel.
+Depending on your arrival time in the city, you can plan some sightseeing during the day (Cité du Vin, Bassin des Lumières, Bordeaux Quays, etc.).

 Overnight in Bordeaux.

-Your bike will be delivered to your hotel in the morning.
-The first stage takes you along the Scandiberique cycle route to Sauveterre-de-Guyenne, cycling between the Garonne and Dordogne rivers, amidst a landscape of vineyards.
-The second part follows the Tour de Gironde route from Créon on the Roger Lapébie cycle path, leading you into Sauveterre through its fortified gates.
+If you have reserved a bicycle, it will be delivered to your hotel in the morning.
+This first leg takes you along the Scandibérique route.
+Between the Garonne and Dordogne rivers, you will discover a picturesque landscape of vineyards.
+The second part of the route follows the beautiful Roger Lapébie cycle path.
+From Créon, you will reach Sauveterre-de-Duyenne and its magnificent fortified gates.
+Camiran is not far away.

 From Agen to Moissac, the cycle path follows the canal.
-Moissac, on the Camino de Santiago, is famous for its abbey church and its cloister, ranked among the most beautiful in the world.
-The entire complex is listed as a UNESCO World Heritage site on the Camino de Santiago pilgrimage route.
-The Canal des 2 Mers by bike leaves Moissac via the Cacor canal bridge and leads to Castelsarrasin, where its marina marks the start of the city tour, with its eventful history, historical buildings, and the St-Sauveur church.
+Moissac, on the Way of St. James (Camino de Santiago), is famous for its abbey church and cloister, considered among the most beautiful in the world.
+The entire complex is a UNESCO World Heritage Site on the Way of St. James pilgrimage route.
+The Canal des 2 Mers cycle route leaves Moissac via the Cacor aqueduct, then leads to Castelsarrasin, where its marina marks the beginning of your visit to the town, with its eventful history, historic buildings, and the Church of St. Sauveur.

 Overnight in Castelsarrasin.

-Day 6 - From Castelsarrasin to Toulouse - 61 km
+Day 6: From Castelsarrasin to Toulouse (62 km)

-Follow the greenway along the Garonne Canal, passing through Montech with its bastides and water slope, then Grisolles and the Calbet Museum, and finally Castelnau d'Estretefonds.
-Here, you leave the peaceful canal to approach Toulouse, reaching the twin bridges, where the Garonne Canal, the Brienne Canal, and the Canal du Midi meet.
+Join the greenway along the Garonne Canal and pass through Montech, with its fortified towns and water slope, then Grisolles and the Calbet Museum, and finally Castelnau d'Estretefonds.
+Here, you leave the tranquility of the canal and head towards Toulouse at the Ponts-Jumeaux (Twin Bridges), the junction point between the Garonne Canal, the Brienne Canal, and the Canal du Midi.
 Enjoy the vibrant and colorful atmosphere of Toulouse.

 Overnight in Toulouse.

-The tour ends after breakfast.
-You can book additional night.
-We can arrange a private transfer or book a train ticket to Bordeaux for you.
+End of your trip after breakfast.
+You have the option to book additional nights.
+We can also arrange a private transfer or book a train ticket to Bordeaux.